riddhish143/local_web_deployment_vagrant/README.md

 - /src/main/resources/db_backup.sql
 - db_backup.sql file is a mysql dump file.we have to import this dump to mysql db server
 - mysql -u <user_name> -p accounts < db_backup.sql

-# Web Application Deployment with Vagrant and Linux

-This project demonstrates the deployment of a web application using Vagrant and Linux.
-The application stack includes Nginx as the web server, Tomcat as the application server, RabbitMQ for messaging, and Memcache for caching.

-## Prerequisites

-- Vagrant
-- VirtualBox or another Vagrant-supported provider
-- Git (optional, for cloning this repository)

 ## Getting Started